Efficient Strategies for Reducing Sampling Error in Quantum Krylov Subspace Diagonalization: Conclusion

 \section{Conclusion}

 In this work, we analyzed the finite sampling errors that arise when projecting the Hamiltonian onto the quantum Krylov subspace with quantum algorithms.
 The measurement cost analyses of two scenarios, LCU and FH decomposition, converge to a unified perspective, where the decomposition rules and circuit construction are different.
 We also showed that the expected cost is analogous to the LCU 1-norm, which has the same definition in the context of block encoding \cite{LCU_childs}.
-Such analogies enable the translation of methods originally motivated to reduce the costs in LCU simulation \cite{Loaiza_BLISS} and the expectation measurement \cite{Crawford2021efficientquantum, Yen2023} to the problem of measuring matrix elements.
-Especially, adopting the symmetry shift \cite{Loaiza_BLISS} to the measurement problem eases the constraint on the shift operator, and thus provides larger cost reduction.
+Such analogies enable the translation of methods originally motivated to reduce the costs in LCU simulation \cite{Loaiza_BLISS, Loaiza_2023} and the expectation measurement \cite{Crawford2021efficientquantum, Yen2023} to the problem of measuring matrix elements.
+Especially, adopting the symmetry shift \cite{Loaiza_BLISS, Loaiza_2023} to the measurement problem eases the constraint on the shift operator, and thus provides larger cost reduction.
+Although the shifting technique is more effective in the LCU case, the measurement cost is observed to be lower in the FH case.

 Despite of the effort to reduce the measurement cost, achieving the chemical accuracy by QKSD in practice remains still challenging, as the corresponding GEVP is often ill-conditioned.
 Note that in our application of QKSD to the $\ce{H2O}$ system, the results were fitted within the chemical accuracy by using $10^8$ shots, which can be considered expensive.
 In classical Krylov subspace diagonalization, the perturbation on the GEVP matrices mainly depends on the round off or floating point error, which decreases exponentially to the number of bits of the data type, although the calculation of the matrix elements takes exponentially long time.
 On the other hand, governed by the standard quantum limit, the matrix perturbation in QKSD decays with the square root of the number of measurements, which is much slower than the classical KSD, while each measurement takes polynomial time.
 Therefore, if exponential precision for the matrix element is required because of the ill-conditioning, it is not yet obvious that QKSD is superior to the classical counterpart in terms of running time to achieve a certain precision in the estimated eigenvalues.